 “I see,” said Grey.
 She pulled the phone away from her ear and stared into the distance.
 Her agent continued talking, but Grey could no longer hear him.
 The receiver fell from her hand and clattered against the floor.

 Grey slowly rose from her chair.
 Her breathing grew loud and unsteady.
 "No." Jennifer grimaced.
-She hurled the glass of whiskey against the wall.
+She hurled the glass of whiskey, smashing it against the wall.
 “No!” she screamed.
 Grey collapsed in her chair and began sobbing hysterically.
 Rivulets of tears streamed down the channels that outlined her nose—her expertly-carved, anatomically perfect nose.